8 ways to fail an ISO audit in 2024

-It's a common word of encouragement you'll hear from colleagues when they find out that you're facing an ISO audit.
-Of course, trusting in luck isn't a great strategy with this much on the line.
+A common word of encouragement you'll hear from colleagues when they find out that you're facing an ISO audit: "Good luck!"
+Of course, luck isn't a great strategy when you're facing an ISO audit.

-You should prepare in every way possible so that luck won't play into the results.
+You should prepare in every way possible so that luck won't play into the results of your ISO audit.
 And one of the best ways to prepare is to learn from the mistakes of others.

 ISO auditors aren’t trying to trip you up or find tiny little reasons to fail your organization.
 Effective auditors show up with a goal of understanding your quality management system (QMS) and getting the evidence necessary to prove it operates at ISO 9001:2015 standards.